ChristofSchwarz/qs_script_rest_api/README.md

 ### Working with JSON Body
 The easiest way to provide Json in the API call is to  put the Json block first into a script variable and then to clean and format the variable.
 APIs typically expect strict notation, that means quotes around keys and values) e.g. {"key":"value"}
 ```
-// Define your Json-Body here
+// Define your Json-Body here in a variable
 SET vJsonBody = {
   "dateFrom": "2018-01-01T00:00:00.000Z",
   "dateTo": "$(vDateTo)"